Perter Saaremets

 A public performance of this collective of 5 x songs was performed at Conaty Awards to an audience of 120 people in December 2023.

-We now have a band called The Upstartz that are rehearsing their songs ready to record at Blank Studios in May 2024
+We now have a band called The Upstartz who have recorded their songs at Blank Studios in May 2024, ready to release their EP which will be launched at UNITY Festival 2024 in October!

 Together with the support of all the staff we've observed;